mbridak/not1mm/README.md

 ## Recent Changes

 - [24-10-19] Change ESM button states when the run state is toggled.
+Add ESM to ARRL Field Day and Winter Field Day.
 - [24-10-18] Fixed marked spots showing the correct time.
 - [24-10-17-2] Add ESM to ARRL Sweepstakes.
 - [24-10-17-1] Fix dupe check.
 Reordered change mode and interface update sequence.
 Resend mode if rigctld does not report back `RPRT 0`